Adrian-Gonzalez-Madruga/CloudClient/README.md

 After the above change the [Java Android Cloud Server](https://github.com/Adrian-Gonzalez-Madruga/CloudServer) must be running for the Cloud Client to connect and share data.

 ## View Project
-[![CloudClientr Youtube](http://img.youtube.com/vi/x-qbk-35JNc/0.jpg)](http://www.youtube.com/watch?v=x-qbk-35JNc "CloudClient")
+Click below to view video of the project being used [![CloudClientr Youtube](http://img.youtube.com/vi/x-qbk-35JNc/0.jpg)](http://www.youtube.com/watch?v=x-qbk-35JNc "CloudClient")

 ## Built With